Look for our unique butterfly closure system to ensure that you are getting genuine Cotton Babies™ brand cloth diapers

 - Includes 1 diaper cover.
 Insert sold separately.

-- Cover is compatible with 3 insert types: stay-dry, organic or disposable.
+- Compatible with 3 hybrid insert types:

-- Stretch‐to‐fit tabs create custom fit.
+- Stretch‐to‐fit tabs create flexible, comfortable fit.

-- Contour flap holds insert in place.
+- Contour inner holds insert in place.

-- Form fitting leg elastic prevents leaks.
+- Gentle leg elastic prevents leaks.

-- Waterproof cover, Wipe clean and reuse
+- Waterproof cover.
+Wipe clean and reuse.

 Flip one‐size cloth diaper covers are compatible with three insert types and allow for a customized fit.
 They make cloth diapering on the go as simple as one, two, three!